-If you read my Birth Story with Theodore then you would have noticed it abruptly ended as soon as he arrived.
+If you read my Birth Story with Theodore then you would have noticed it abruptly ended as soon as he arrived, and that’s because of sepsis.
 Although the matter of the fact we stayed in the hospital for a whole week.
 That first week with your baby is supposed to be magical, you’re supposed to be getting to grips with this new way of life, not bound to a hospital bed, not even well enough to care for your child.
 I was crushed, but I was also on a lot of medication and honestly, that whole week has just turned into one big bad blur.

 For a day or two, I wasn’t even sure what was up.
 Why was I still in there?
 I knew I really didn’t feel well but since this was the first time, I assumed everyone felt that ill afterwards.
 Apparently not.
 I remember seeing graphs and posters around the corridors about Sepsis.
 I remember glancing at the symptoms and thinking “holy shit that’s me”.
 It wasn’t until day 3 that they decided to tell me, that it was a lot more serious than feeling a little shitty.
 I had Sepsis, a massive infection, and they actually didn’t know where it was stemming from.
 I was already battling with a chest infection pre-birth, but after birth both my kidneys and liver decided to mess me up.
 So fighting the source was hard.
 I was sent for X-rays, ultrasounds and had gallons of blood tests done.
 I don’t think the doctors were 100% on what was causing it (although now we know that it was most likely my liver) so I was put on a shed load of medication and injections.
 Then 6 days later I decided to self-discharge myself, taking all my pills and needles with me, I decided it was time the three of us went home.